Extreme singular values of inhomogeneous sparse random rectangular matrices: Main results

-In \cite{gotze2022largest}, the authors considered the smallest singular value of a sparse random matrix $X=A\circ Y$, where $A$ is a sparse Bernoulli matrix, and $Y$ is a Wigner matrix whose entries have bounded support, and $\circ$ is the Hadamard product.
-This covers the homogeneous Erd\H{o}s-R\'{e}nyi case but not the inhomogeneous one.
+{\cite{cai2022non} studied concentration inequalities for inhomogeneous Wishart-type matrices.
+When $d=\omega(\log n)$, by triangle inequality, \cite[Theorem 3.5]{cai2022non} implies $d^{-1}\mathbb E[\sigma_{\min}^2(A-\mathbb EA)]\geq \tilde{\rho}_{\min}-2\sqrt{\gamma}-\gamma-O(\sqrt{\eta}).$ Their leading constant is strictly weaker than ours in all regimes.} In \cite{gotze2022largest}, the authors considered the smallest singular value of a sparse random matrix $X=A\circ Y$, where $A$ is a sparse Bernoulli matrix, and $Y$ is a Wigner matrix whose entries have bounded support, and $\circ$ is the Hadamard product.
+This covers the homogeneous Erd\H{o}s-R\'{e}nyi case, but not the inhomogeneous one.
 The authors showed that the smallest singular value is $\Omega(\sqrt{np})$ when $p=\omega(\log^4 n)$ (see \cite[Theorem 1.2]{gotze2022largest}).
-In Theorem \ref{thm:expectation_A_lowerbound}, we consider the inhomogeneous Erd\H{o}s-R\'{e}nyi case; furthermore, in the next section, Theorem \ref{thm:least} covers a more general inhomogeneous model, which includes \cite{gotze2022largest}. \end{remark}
+Note that our Theorem \ref{thm:least} covers a more general inhomogeneous model, which includes \cite{gotze2022largest}. \end{remark}